faraazahmad/shellrb/CONTRIBUTING.md

 end
 ```

+More info can be found in their [documentation](https://relishapp.com/rspec)

 ## What to commit?
 Typically, if you're adding a new class for a command not yet implemented, you should have the class file for package and the corresponding test.